IAEA-NSDDNetwork/Java-RULER/README.md

 # Java-RULER Test Phase
 The program recommended by USNDP and NSDD to calculate gamma-ray transition strengths in ENSDF file with proper propagations of large/asymmetric uncertainties including the Monte-Carlo approach for ENSDF evaluation.
+Java-RULER uses the slave version (BrIccS) of BrIcc (2008KI07)(url: https://bricc.anu.edu.au/) for calculations of conversion coefficients on the fly when needed.

 Java-RULER is part of the [ENSDF Analysis and Utility Programs](https://nds.iaea.org/public/ensdf_pgm/).

 Please address any feedback to Jun Chen chenj@frib.msu.edu

 ## Change History

+#### 2025-04
+Bug fixes and improvements

 #### 2025-02
 Bug fixes and improvements